Like4Schnitzel/discord-mc-server-status-bot/README.md

 **DELAY_MINS**

 This variable is for specifying how many minutes the bot should wait before updating it's information again.
+Setting it lower than 5 isn't recommended as the API will cache data for that amount of time.

 Final Steps
 ---